MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/cloud-edge/cloud-edge-edge-scale-units-lbd.md

 > [!Note]
 > **Privacy Notice**
 >
-> Enabling a Scale Unit will allow for the transfer of certain customer data, including personal data, to the geographic region where you've configured your Cloud Scale Unit.
-To learn more about Cloud Scale Units, read our [Documentation](https://aka.ms/scmcne).
+> Enabling a Scale Unit will allow for the transfer of certain customer data, including personal data, to the geographic region where you've configured your Hub.
+To learn more about Edge Scale Units, read our [Documentation](https://aka.ms/scmcne).
 Your privacy is important to us.
 To learn more, read our [Privacy Statement](https://go.microsoft.com/fwlink/?LinkId=521839).

 [!INCLUDE[footer-include](../../includes/footer-banner.md)]